African art: Benin art

-Benin art is the art from the Kingdom of Benin or Edo Empire (1440–1897), a pre-colonial African state located in what is now known as the South-South region of Nigeria.
-The Benin Bronzes are a group of more than a thousand metal plaques and sculptures that decorated the royal palace of the Kingdom of Benin in what is now modern-day Nigeria.
-Collectively, the objects form the best-known examples of Benin art, created from the thirteenth century onwards, by the Edo people, which also included other sculptures in brass or bronze, including some famous portrait heads and smaller pieces.
+Benin art is the art from the Kingdom of Benin or Edo Empire (1440–1897), a pre-colonial African state located in what is now the South-South region of Nigeria.
+The Benin Bronzes are a group of more than a thousand metal plaques and sculptures that decorated the royal palace of the Kingdom of Benin in what is now Nigeria.
+Collectively, the objects form the best-known examples of Benin art, created from the thirteenth century onwards, by the Edo people.
+This art also included other sculptures in brass or bronze, including some famous portrait heads and smaller pieces.

-In 1897 most of the plaques and other objects in the collection were taken by a British force during the Benin Expedition of 1897, which took place as British control in Southern Nigeria was being consolidated.
+In 1897, most of the plaques and other objects in the collection were taken by a British force during the Benin Expedition of 1897, which took place as British control in Southern Nigeria was being consolidated.
 Two hundred of the pieces were taken to the British Museum, while the rest were purchased by other museums in Europe.
 Today, a large number are held by the British Museum, as well as by other notable collections in German and American museums.

 Igbo

-The Igbo produce a wide variety of art including traditional figures, masks, artifacts and textiles, plus works in metals such as bronze.
-Artworks form the Igbo have been found from as early as the 9th century with the bronze artifacts found at Igbo Ukwu.
-Their masks are similar with the Fang ones, being white and black in about same parts.
+The Igbo produce a wide variety of art, including traditional figures, masks, artifacts and textiles, as well as works in metals such as bronze.
+Ninth-century bronze artifacts found at Igbo Ukwu are among the earliest known Igbo artworks.
+Their masks are similar to those of the Fang people, as they share a combination of white and black colors in roughly the same areas.

 Yoruba

-Yoruba art is best known for the heads from Ife, made of ceramic, brass and other materials.
+Yoruba art is best known for the heads from Ife, made from ceramic, brass, and other materials.
 Much of their art is associated with the royal courts.
-They also produced elaborate masks and doors, full of details and painted in bright colors, such as blue, yellow, red and white.
+They also produced elaborate and detailed masks and doors, painted in bright colors such as blue, yellow, red, and white.

 Other ethnic groups of Nigeria

 Mali

 The primary ethnic groups in Mali are the Bambara (also known as Bamana) and the Dogon.
-Smaller ethnic groups consist of the Marka, and the Bozo fisherman of the Niger River.
-Ancient civilizations flourished in areas like Djene and Timbuktu, where a great variety of ancient bronze and terra-cotta figures have been unearthed.
+Smaller ethnic groups include the Marka and the Bozo fishermen of the Niger River.
+Ancient civilizations flourished in areas like Djenné-Djenno and Timbuktu, where numerous ancient bronze and terracotta figures have been unearthed.

 Djenné-Djenno

-Djenné-Djenno is famous for its figurines which depict humans and animals including snakes and horses.
-They are made of terracotta, a material that has been used in West Africa for some ten thousand years.
+Djenné-Djenno is famous for its figurines, which depict humans and animals, including snakes and horses.
+They are made of terracotta, a material that has been used in West Africa for approximately ten thousand years.